2 seasons available

 While sleeping by his campsite, Bill is startled by sounds of movement in the underbrush.
 He investigates and finds a young boy who is so frightened that he can't talk.
 On the road to town, Bill is confronted by two henchmen who try to force Bill to turn the boy over to them; in the ensuing gunfight, Bill kills one of the gunslingers.
 Bill learns that the lad's father had a gold mine and just struck it rich; he reasons that the miner had been killed by the henchmen and the only witness to the cr

 While escorting to prison the leader of a notorious gang, a sheriff and a deputy are attacked by the gang.
+Bill Longley helps to fight the outlaws and aids the wounded sheriff and deputy in taking the outlaw to jail.
+Then the outlaws threaten the entire town.

 While riding down a trail, Bill is accosted by a 'boy' who demands he help 'his' father, who has been shot in the stomach.
 Before the man dies, he asks Bill to take care of his daughter and Bill discovers that the mud-splattered youth who accosted him is really a pretty girl with her long tresses tucked under her cap.
 Before the man can be a buried, a posse rides into their camp and the express agent accuses the dead man of robbery, but none of the stolen money can be found in the dead man's sad